"Sometimes problems don't require a solution to solve them; instead they require maturity to outgrow them."

-Trained as a writer, the former Bain & Co. consultant discovered that telling a story is an effective way to provide relational insights to clients.
-The main theme: "Organizational health is the single greatest competitive advantage in any business," says Pat Lencioni.
+Trained as a writer, the former Bain & Co. consultant discovered that telling a story effectively provides relational insights to clients.
+The central theme: "Organizational health is the single greatest competitive advantage in any business," says Mr. Lencioni.

 New season-old habits

-Covid-19 may have pushed unhealthy behaviors off to the side, making way for survival.
+Covid-19 may have pushed unhealthy behaviors aside, making way for survival.
 However, inconsistent and detrimental practices are never far away.

-Coming out of a global pandemic, and a return to work transition, this may be a good time to revisit the main points in "The Five Dysfunctions of a Team," a book of fables that sold over three million copies.
+Coming out of a global pandemic and a return to work transition may be an excellent time to revisit the main points in "The Five Dysfunctions of a Team," a book of fables that sold over three million copies.*